 Value-based pricing is working out the value you provide to the client and pricing accordingly.
 Instead of calculating the time it’ll take you to complete a job, value-based pricing allows you to charge the client what you think your work and your service is worth.
 This is a bold strategy for freelancers but it can also pay highly if you can bring to the table the value your client is looking for.

 You should do your research into this particular method of pricing and work out if it’s right for you, or a particular client.
-You’ll also really need to understand and be able to communicate the value of the work you do.
-That way, your client will feel reassured and clear on what to expect from you at the end of the project.
+With this approach, you’ll need to convey to your client why your services are of a particular value, so bear that in mind.

 Working out the right pricing strategy

 At the end of the day, your freelance business is your business.
-It’s down to you to figure out what feels right when it comes to how to price yourself as a freelancer.
-There’s no one-size-fits-all method when it comes to setting rates for your services.
-It’s fine to combine different methods and change your approach from time to time as well!
+You cana do lots of research but it is ultimately up to you how you decide how to price yourself as a freelancer.
+While it’s good to have a baseline set of rates and services, account for flexibility.
 Every client and project will be different so that sometimes means creating a bespoke pricing strategy too.

 When trying to work out how to price yourself as a freelancer, you need to remember that you’re operating as a business.
 Look at current rates in your particular freelance market and don’t lowball yourself just to get some work under your belt.